deep-learning-mit/staging/_posts/2023-11-09-interpretability-of-toy-tasks.md

 On the y axis, the plot depicts a metric (dimensions per feature) that measures the number of dimensions a model dedicates to each feature.
 In other words, a point with a y-value near 1 represents a model that dedicates one dimension of its embedding space to one feature, whereas a point with a y-value near 0.25 represents a model that represents four features at each dimension.

 The plots are generally consistent with the analysis from the previous experiments.
-Many of the activations result in superposition in the low-density/high-sparsity regime, and increases in sparsity result in increases in the polysemanticity of the model (i.e., the dimensions per feature decreases).
+Many of the activations result in superposition in the low-density/high-sparsity regime, and increases in sparsity result in increases in the polysemanticity of the model (i.e., the dimensions per feature decrease).
 Consistent with the other experiments, SiLU and GELU perform very similarly.
 The Sigmoid and SoLU activations pack nearly 20 features per dimension at high sparsities.
-The Tanh activation exhibits behavior similar to the linaer model, neatly packing one dimension with one feature, a result that is mirrored in the previous experiments.
+The Tanh activation exhibits behavior similar to the linear model, neatly packing one dimension with one feature, a result that is mirrored in the previous experiments.
 Similar to the results in <d-cite key="toymodels"></d-cite>, we see "sticky" behavior of the ReLU activation function at 1 and 0.5 dimensions per feature.
 This can be explained by the phenomenon of "antipodal pairs" discussed in <d-cite key="toymodels"></d-cite>.
-None of the other activation functions that we tested exhibit this behavior.
+None of the other activation functions that we tested exhibit this behavior - which is striking since this is a well-studied effect for the ReLU activation function.
+This may be because the ReLU activation function is the only one that is not smooth, and therefore has a differentiable behavior than the other activation functions.

 ## Conclusion

 Our investigation into the effects of various activation functions reveals that significant changes occur in model behavior depending on the chosen function.
 This finding underscores the ability to modulate the degree of superposition through the selection of activation functions, highlighting yet unexplored degrees of freedom in model design.
 This line of inquiry goes seamlessly with considerations of how neural networks are initialized and trained, suggesting these as promising future research directions.

 Our work is limited by the breadth of activation functions that we tested, though.
 Further iterations on each of the activation functions (e.g., tweaking the Sigmoid function to map to the range $(-\epsilon, 1+\epsilon)$) could prove fruitful in getting better performance from the models.
+Furthermore, while writing this blog, <d-cite key="incidental"></d-cite> published a new key insight related to the importance of initialization in superposition, which we do not explore here.
 Despite this, we have learned valuable insights about the effects that our set of activation functions can have on superposition.

 Pursuing enhanced interpretability, however, does not come without its challenges.
-Specifically, striving for transparency and understand-ability in neural network models raises concerns about the potential for deception.
-Despite these challenges, our research moves us closer to achieving neural network models that are not only more interpretable but also more transparent and secure, marking significant progress in the field of AI safety and reliability.
+Specifically, striving for transparency and understandability in neural network models raises concerns about the potential for deception.
+Despite these challenges, our work aims to develop neural network models that are more interpretable, transparent, and secure.

 {% bibliography --cited %}